123progamerz321/FYP/README.md

 ## Steps to run the program

-Step 1: Download our zipped folder, extract it to the Desktop
+Step 1: Download as ZIP, extract it to the Desktop

 Step 2: Rename the folder to FYP (remove the -master suffix)